Cap-go/website/content/blog/appcenter-migration.md

 ---
 ## Migration Summary

-* Capgo is service that helps development teams send live app to deployed apps.
+* Capgo is a service that helps development teams send live app to deployed apps.
 * Capacitor apps written in jQuery Mobile, Framework 7, Sencha, KendoUI, or even your own custom solution can be migrated. **An existing Ionic app is not required.** To see which versions of the Cordova CLI and other tools are supported, view the [Build Stacks page](https://ionic.io/docs/Capgo/build-stacks).
 * Capgo offers equivalent services for App Center Build (build Android/iOS apps) and App Center Distribute (CodePush).
 For Test, Diagnostics, and Analytics services, please see Ionic's recommendations below.
 * Ionic has [Advisory services](https://ionicframework.com/advisory) available if you need migration assistance.

 ##### Note

-If your app is still using Cordova it's necessary to [migrate to Capacitor](https://capacitorjs.com/docs/cordova/migrating-from-cordova-to-capacitor) first before migrating to Capgo.
+If your app is still using Cordova, it's necessary to [migrate to Capacitor](https://capacitorjs.com/docs/cordova/migrating-from-cordova-to-capacitor) first before migrating to Capgo.

 Built by the Ionic team as a spiritual successor to Cordova, Capacitor allows development to move close to the native tooling and capabilities with the goal of providing an even better user experience and performance.